 Religious and caste discrimination is one of the leading causes of poverty and social exclusion in India.
 This has prevented access to basic services, including education, health facilities and other government services and schemes for large sections of society.

-We support the local church to provide study centres for children of illiterate families, and connecting through them to empower marginalised communities, enabling them to be organised, educated and healthy, involved in local governance and capable of accessing government services and schemes.
+We support the local church to provide services such as study centres for children from vulnerable backgrounds; life skills education for adolescents (especially girls); women’s economic empowerment through their involvement in self-help groups; awareness raising activities on environmental concerns through tree planting campaigns and waste reduction drives; and through these activities to empower marginalised communities, enabling them to be organised, educated and healthy, involved in local governance and capable of accessing government services and schemes.

 The project operates in the urban slums of West Bengal and in communities in Amritsar near the Pakistani border areas.